-Magda Schaler-Haynes is Senior Advisor at the New Jersey Office of the Attorney General based in the Division of Consumer Affairs.
-She focuses on health policy across regulatory, legislative, and litigation platforms.
-She previously served as the Director of Policy and Strategic Planning at the New Jersey Department of Health.
-As a member of the senior leadership team, she oversaw the Health Department's broad policy portfolio, strategic planning efforts, the Office of Health Information Technology, the Office of Vital Statistics and Records, the Governor's Council for Medical Research and Treatment of Autism, the New Jersey Commissions on Brain Injury Research and Spinal Cord Research.
-Prior to her appointment, she led the Health Care Transition Team for New Jersey Governor Phil Murphy.
-Magda currently holds joint adjunct faculty appointments at Columbia Law School and at the Mailman School of Public Health at Columbia University, where she has taught since 2008.
-Her courses include: Reproductive Rights and Practices (with Professor Carol Sanger); Public Health Law; and Money, Politics and Law: Abortion and Public Health.
-Previously, as an independent consultant, Schaler-Haynes provided strategic services to diverse clients on high stakes policy issues ranging from payer claims databases to serving as Amicus Manager for the Center for Reproductive Rights in Whole Woman's Health v.
-Hellerstedt, the successful U.S. Supreme Court challenge to Texas' abortion clinic shut down law.
-Until 2015, Schaler-Haynes served on the staff of U.S. Senator Robert Menendez (D-NJ) as Special Advisor for health care and women's issues.
-She served as Senior Health Policy Advisor at the New York State Insurance Department until 2011 where she managed health reform activities related to New York's initial insurance exchange establishment, expanded state health insurance rate review, and pursued multi-agency policy initiatives promoting access to health care.
+Magda Schaler-Haynes serves as Senior Advisor at the New Jersey Office of the Attorney General, based in the Division of Consumer Affairs which houses over 51 professional licensing boards that regulate the majority of New Jersey's healthcare professions.
+There she leads initiatives to advance modernized, evidence-based regulation focusing on COVID-19 emergency response; health equity and anti-discrimination; scopes of practice; provider supply; consumer protection; telehealth; maternal and reproductive health; sexual misconduct; and end of life care.
+She previously served as the Director of Policy and Strategic Planning at the New Jersey Department of Health, where she oversaw the Department's broad policy portfolio, strategic planning efforts, the Office of Health Information Technology, the Office of Vital Statistics and Records and several councils and commissions.
+Prior to her appointment, she led the Health Care Transition Team for New Jersey Governor-Elect Phil Murphy.
+Previously, as an independent consultant, Schaler-Haynes provided strategic services on high stakes policy issues ranging from healthcare price transparency to amicus briefing management in Whole Woman's Health v.
+Hellerstedt, the Center for Reproductive Rights' successful U.S. Supreme Court challenge of Texas' abortion clinic shut down law.
+Until 2015, Schaler-Haynes served on the staff of U.S. Senator Robert Menendez (D-NJ) as Special Advisor for healthcare and women's issues.
+She served as Senior Health Policy Advisor at the New York State Insurance Department until 2011 where she managed health reform activities related to New York's initial insurance exchange establishment, expanded state health insurance rate review, and pursued multi-agency policy initiatives promoting access to healthcare.
 Magda began her career as an associate in the Health Care Department at the Proskauer firm in New York.
+Adjunct faculty at Columbia since 2008, Schaler-Haynes' academic interests focus on intersections between constitutional law and health policy.
+Her courses include: Public Health Law; Money, Politics and Law: Abortion and Public Health; and Reproductive Rights and Practices (with Professor Carol Sanger).

 JD, 2001, Columbia Law School